Privacy Policy

 6. Kept securely.

-We will collect, store, and use the following categories of personal information about you in our various departments:
+We will collect, store, and process the following categories of personal information about you, ensuring appropriate access levels to the competent department and personnel:

 Contact Information: Name, Surname, Email, Address, Telephone Number, Fax

-Other Information: Age, Marital Status, Gender, Date of Birth, Occupation, Country of Residence, Vehicle License Plate, Telephone Recordings, Nationality
+Other Information: Age, Marital Status, Gender, Date of Birth, Occupation, Country of Residence, Vehicle Registration Number, Telephone Recordings, Nationality

-Identification Information: ID, Passport Number, Driving License Details (i.e. Number, License Category, etc.) Photograph, Signature Specimen, Social Security, National tax
+Identification Information: ID, Passport Number, Driving License Details (i.e. Number, License Category, etc.) Photograph, Signature Specimen, Social Insurance Number, National Tax ID

 Insurance Policy related Information: Policy and claim identifiers, insured items, travel plans, date and cause of event relevant to the insurance claim (traffic accident, fire, theft etc.), previous insurance claims (prior disputes, prior accidents, traffic records etc.), valuation report

-We will hold some sensitive personal information of you and in particular:
+We will hold certain sensitive personal information about you, specifically:

-Medical Information and Health Condition: health (physical and mental) status, current and previous injuries, disabilities, medical diagnosis, medical and medicinal treatment, unhealthy personal habits that may expose you to increased health risks (such as alcohol consumption or smoking) and any other information related to medical history.
+Medical Information and Health Condition: health (physical and mental) status, current and previous injuries, disabilities, medical diagnoses, medical and medicinal treatments, unhealthy personal habits that may expose you to increased health risks (such as alcohol consumption or smoking) and any other information related to medical history

 CHILDREN’S DATA

 We understand the importance of protecting children’s privacy.
-We may collect personal data in relation to children provided that we have first obtained their parent’s or legal guardian’s consent or unless otherwise permitted under law.
+We may collect personal data in relation to children provided that we have first obtained their parents’ or legal guardian’s consent or unless otherwise provided by law.
 Our website is not designed for use by children nor do we provide any online services to children.
-For the purposes of this privacy statement, “children” are individuals under the age of sixteen (16).
+For the purposes of this privacy policy, “children” refer to individuals under the age of sixteen (16).

 We collect personal information about the data subjects:

 a.
-Completion of insurance policy forms for quotation in hard copy, by phone; online via our website
+Completion of insurance policy forms for quotation in hard copy, electronically, by phone, online via our website

 b.
-Completion of insurance policy proposal forms in hard copy, by phone, online via our website
+Completion of insurance policy proposal forms in hard copy, electronically, by phone, online via our website

 c.
-Making a claim as an insured or as a third party (directly or via authorized legal representatives)
+Submission of a claim as an insured or as a third party (directly or via authorised legal representatives)

 d.
-Making a complaint in relation to insurance policy
+Submission of a complaint in relation to insurance policy

 e.
-Submission of general queries in hard copy, by phone, online via our website
+Submission of general queries in hard copy, electronically, by phone, online via our website

 a.
 Our vendors/service providers (e.g. Road Assistance companies, accident care, home assistance, travel assistance, Garages)